Psychrometric Chart

 The X axis is dry-bulb temperature; the Y axis is humidity ratio (mass of water vapor per mass of dry air).
 The bold curve at the top-left edge is the saturation line (100% relative humidity); air can't hold any more moisture above it.

-- Cyan dashed lines — constant wet-bulb temperature.
+- Green dashed lines — constant wet-bulb temperature.

 - Purple dashed lines — constant specific volume.